 Well-kept, tidy, and very clean, open-air performers- buskers and card tricks add much enjoyment to the mall vibe.
 Also, the streets around the mall are large and no cars can come through.
 So, you can enjoy one of the many restaurants that let people eat outside.

 In case strolling isn’t your thing, perhaps you may consider exploring Adelaide on a river cruise.

 Discover Adelaide Central Market for some fresh produce and quality food.
 There are many places to get a hot meal including a place in the food court that allows you to fill up a plate with a choice of Asian dishes – buffet style.

-The markets themselves have 3 or 4 butchers/ small goods stores – Standom, Barossa fine foods to name a few.
-About half a dozen greengrocers, a number of cheese shops, organic specialty shops and bakers.
+The markets themselves have 3 or 4 butchers/ small goods stores – Standom, and Barossa fine foods to name a few.
+About half a dozen greengrocers, a number of cheese shops, organic specialty shops, and bakers.
 The list goes on.
 There was also live music playing and a live cooking demonstration with free samples.
-I found Friday nights/ Saturday mornings have the real market atmosphere.
-It’s a pleasure and a delight to stroll around the markets and then take a small walk to China town for a nice meal.
+I found Friday nights/ Saturday mornings have a real market atmosphere.
+It’s a pleasure and a delight to stroll around the markets and then take a small walk to Chinatown for a nice meal.